The New Patrons Protocol

 It proposes that artists create and invent forms that may respond, in their infinite diversity, to the demands of society and accept, thereby, to share the roles that make artistic creation a collective responsibility, not just a private one.

 It proposes that mediators establish connections between the works and the public, the possibility also to be mediators between the artist and the patron in person, and, beyond them, among all the players who happen to be involved.
-The mediator organizes their cooperation.
-He provides the necessary knowledge for the choice of the medium and the artist as well as the skills that will allow for the production of an artwork that respects the requirements of the demand as well as the creation.
+The mediators organize their cooperation.
+They provide the necessary knowledge for the choice of the medium and the artist as well as the skills that will allow for the production of an artwork that respects the requirements of the demand as well as the creation.

-The mediator can also act as a public producer to take the artists’ initiative into account when he finds that it addresses a contemporary situation.
+The mediator can also act as a public producer to take the artists’ initiative into account when the mediator finds that it addresses a contemporary situation.

 It proposes that the elected representatives, sponsors and those responsible for public and private organisms contribute by their investment to the development of an “initiative democracy” while they assume a political mediation that allows the artwork to be inscribed in the community for which it is intended.
 They also personally assume the responsibility of an offer that responds to a collective necessity.